Prestressed concrete: Pre-tensioned concrete

 Pre-tensioned concrete is a variant of prestressed concrete where the tendons are tensioned prior to the concrete being cast.
 The concrete bonds to the tendons as it cures, following which the end-anchoring of the tendons is released, and the tendon tension forces are transferred to the concrete as compression by static friction.

 Pre-tensioning is a common prefabrication technique, where the resulting concrete element is manufactured off-site from the final structure location and transported to site once cured.
 It requires strong, stable end-anchorage points between which the tendons are stretched.
-These anchorages form the ends of a "casting bed" which may be many times the length of the concrete element being fabricated.
+These anchorages form the ends of a casting bed which may be many times the length of the concrete element being fabricated.
 This allows multiple elements to be constructed end-to-end in the one pre-tensioning operation, allowing significant productivity benefits and economies of scale to be realized.

 The amount of bond (or adhesion) achievable between the freshly set concrete and the surface of the tendons is critical to the pre-tensioning process, as it determines when the tendon anchorages can be safely released.
 Higher bond strength in early-age concrete will speed production and allow more economical fabrication.
 To promote this, pre-tensioned tendons are usually composed of isolated single wires or strands, which provides a greater surface area for bonding than bundled-strand tendons.

-Unlike those of post-tensioned concrete (see below), the tendons of pre-tensioned concrete elements generally form straight lines between end-anchorages.
-Where "profiled" or "harped" tendons are required, one or more intermediate deviators are located between the ends of the tendon to hold the tendon to the desired non-linear alignment during tensioning.
+Unlike those of post-tensioned concrete (see below), the tendons of pre-tensioned concrete elements generally form straight lines between end anchorages.
+Where profiled or harped tendons are required, one or more intermediate deviators are located between the ends of the tendon to hold the tendon to the desired non-linear alignment during tensioning.
 Such deviators usually act against substantial forces, and hence require a robust casting-bed foundation system.
-Straight tendons are typically used in "linear" precast elements, such as shallow beams, hollow-core planks and slabs; whereas profiled tendons are more commonly found in deeper precast bridge beams and girders.
+Straight tendons are typically used in linear precast concrete elements, such as shallow beams and hollow-core slabs; whereas profiled tendons are more commonly found in deeper precast bridge beams and girders.

-Pre-tensioned concrete is most commonly used for the fabrication of structural beams, floor slabs, hollow-core planks, balconies, lintels, driven piles, water tanks and concrete pipes.
+Pre-tensioned concrete is most commonly used for the fabrication of structural beams, floor slabs, hollow-core slabs, balconies, lintels, driven piles, water tanks and concrete pipes.